dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_field.md

 Some additional observations on the points above, after discussions with many and different people:

-Point (1) is still the case for many cases.
+Point (1) is still holds for many cases.
 I strongly believe that this was true in the not so distant past, but not currently.
 Allow to elaborate:

-As the story goes the "unspoken deal" for a foreigner i the UK, specially in London involved a short career trajectory among those lines: Study (BSc), maybe study some more (MSc), optional internship, *bang!*, permanent work for a couple of years, *bang!* or a promotion and then... *bang!*.
+As the story goes the "unspoken deal" for a newcomer to the UK, specially in London involved a short career trajectory among those lines: Study (BSc), maybe study some more (MSc), optional internship, *bang!*, permanent work for a couple of years, *bang!* or a promotion and then... *bang!*.

-Where "*bang!*" equals of course return to the country of origin. the CV would include UK experience or moreover London experience, which in many places is a salary multiplier for some reason.
-Something similar was also the case with people from rural Britain.
-It was supposed to be a temporary thing.
-Not any more: Having deep recessions around progressively eliminates this possibility.
+Where "*bang!*" is the return to the country of origin moment.
+Person's CV would include UK experience or moreover London experience, which in many places is a big salary multiplier.
+Something similar seems also to be the case with people from rural Britain.
+It is supposed to be a temporary thing, but not any more.
+Having many countries in recession and Britain as a major job generator lowers this as a possibility.
 As an example people from PIGS countries cannot return, even if they want to.
-So point (1) above is now not that valid.
+So point (1) above is now not as valid as it used to be.
 It is possible that the business world has not yet adjusted...
 Maybe.

 Second point enhances the side-effects of point 1 - again in the past.
 Getting promoted increased the perceived value on the country of origin.
 Being a manager "here" translates to Sr Manager "there" so a promotion can even accelerate the speed towards the *"bang!"* point.

 Last points (3 and 4) are about what's happening on the other side: Imagine that you start working in a company, you do your best for a couple of years.
-You don't see promotion, a change in your salary or even a discussion your career.
+You don't see promotion, a change in your salary or even a discussion about your career.
 You see this happening with other people.
 What would you think?
 How would you react?

 Observing a vicious circle: **Is your company in a Kiske field?**